sumitmalik51/purviewlab/modules/module02b.md

     ![Save Access Policy](../images/module02/02.75-keyvault-savepolicy.png)

-## 2. Key Vault Access Policy #2 (Grant Azure Purview Access)
+## 2. Key Vault Access Policy #2 (Grant Microsoft Purview Access)

-In this next step, we are creating a second access policy which will provide Azure Purview the necessary access to retrieve secrets from the Key Vault.
+In this next step, we are creating a second access policy which will provide Microsoft Purview the necessary access to retrieve secrets from the Key Vault.

 1. From the **Key Vault Access policies** blade, Click **Add Access Policy**.